Skip Navigation

 Calculate Your Taxes using Online Income Tax Calculator

-As per the Income Tax Act, 1961, every person who earns has to pay a specific portion of their income as a tax to the government.
-The term ‘person’ includes salaried individuals, firms, businesses, companies, freelancers, professionals, and other bodies of people.
+According to the Income Tax Act of 1961, everyone who earns money must pay a part of it as tax to the government.
+This includes employees, businesses, freelancers, and other groups.

-• Submit your total taxable salary without or after deducting exemptions like House Rent Allowance (HRA), Leave Travel Allowance (LTA), etc., depending on the tax regime you choose.
-The old tax regime requires you to enter various salary exemptions.
-The new one does not.
+6. Submit Your Taxable Salary: Enter your total salary, adjusting for exemptions like House Rent Allowance (HRA) or Leave Travel Allowance (LTA), depending on your chosen tax regime.
+The old regime requires detailed exemptions, while the new one does not.

 How to Calculate Income Tax?